Biomedical-Imaging-Group/SplineOps/docs/examples/index.rst

 Examples
 ########

-This guide is here to help you start creating interpolating with BSSP.
+These examples will help you to start using the BSSP library.

 .. toctree::
    :maxdepth: 1